eficode-academy/git-katas/README.md

 git branch -D my-branch    # Forcefully delete a branch my-branch that hasn't been merged to master

 # Merging
-git merge master         # Merge your currently checked out branch with the master branch
+git merge master         # Merge the master branch into your currently checked out branch. git rebase master        # Rebase current branch on top of master branch

 # Working with Remotes
 git remote              # Show your current remotes